michielbdejong/website/documents/nlnet-grant.md

 And once we release the stable version of our implementation, we have a creative way of disseminating the project.
 The idea is to replace the traditional `demo` button you can find on many FOSIA projects by a `sign up` button.
 This button will bring the user to his HSP and allow him to use directly the software (without installing nor configuring any thing).
 The idea will be to work closely with FOSIA developers to implement this functionality on the project page before they launch it in the media.

 It will be a win/win partnership.
 FOSIA developers will be happy because they will have more users using their application (so more people contributing to it).
-And we will be happy because we will have more users using our infrastructure (and at the end, more indiehosters).
+And we will be happy because we will have more users using our infrastructure (and at the end, more IndieHosters).

 ## 9. Follow-ups on the project

 This is a long term project.
-We ask NLnet help to bootstrap it, but we hope to be sustainable after stable release (thanks to donations).
+We ask NLnet to help to bootstrap it, but we hope to be sustainable after stable release (thanks to donations).
 So the followup is as soon as it is stable, we add more and more FOSIA to our offer.

 If we don't have anymore funding, that's also fine.
 If enough people are using it, more and more HSP will be there.
 So the community will be able to maintain the product by itself.
 And us, the founders, will continue to maintain our hosts and provide FOSIA (added by the community) to our users.